BaseModelAI/cleora/README.md

 - text and other categorical array data
 - any combination of the above

+**!!!
+Disclaimer: the numbers below are for Cleora 1.x, new version is significantly faster, but yet have to re-run the benchmarks**

 Key competitive advantages of Cleora:
 * more than **197x faster than DeepWalk**